emptynick/voyager-bread/README.md

 With this you can create different Views for different roles, e.g. an `Admin` can have a different View than a `Writer`

 #### View
 A View is a set of Formfields.
-They are used for Reading, Editing and Adding BREAD-Content.
+They are used for Reading, Editing, Viewing and Adding BREAD-Content.
 Views can contain the Relationships from its model.

 #### List